 Current advice is that, with appropriate social distancing in place, it is possible to use local Public Rights of Way responsibly.
 Please make sure you wash you hands thoroughly when returning home from walking on Public Rights of Way as you will have touched gates and stiles that may have been used by others.

 If you consider that planned works on or in the vicinity of any Public Right of Way may endanger path users, you will need to make formal application for a Temporary Closure Order (TCO) prior to any works beginning.

-Whole paths, or sections of paths, can be temporarily closed for a period of up to five days whilst planned works take place.
-A minimum of two weeks notice is required.
+Whole paths, or sections of paths, can be temporarily closed for a period of up to five days while planned works take place.
+A minimum of two weeks' notice is required.

-Planned works taking longer than five days, lasting up to six months, require 6-8 weeks written notice.
+Planned works taking longer than five days, lasting up to six months, require six to eight weeks' written notice.

 Emergency closures for unplanned works, such as to clear a fallen tree, are possible but will not be accepted where works could reasonably have been expected to need a path closure.

 Prices are valid between 1 April 2022 to 31 March 2023 and exclude VAT.